EDUCBA

 Dashboard in Excel 1-1

-We are going to add Data Bars for this data and see the comparison across the sales for the past two years.
+We will add Data Bars for this data and see the comparison across the sales for the past two years.
 For that, follow the steps below:

 Step 1: Cut the column named 2017 Sales and paste it before the Month column to have a comparative view on both sides of the Month column.
 We will have 2017 Sales on the left-hand side, and on the right-hand side, we will have 2018 Sales data.